Shao-Group/aletsch/README.md

  --help  | | print usage of meta-scallop and exit --version | | print version of meta-scallop and exit -t | 10  | number of threads
- -m |     | if specified, invididual samples will be processed by two threads -b | 100 | the number of samples that will be process at a time -c | 100 | the maximized number of splice graphs that will be combined -s | 0.3 | the minimized similarity between two splice graphs that can be combined -d |     | the directory in which assembled transcripts for individual sample will be generated -D |     | the directory in which bridged alignments for individual sample will be generated
+ -c | 100 | the maximized number of splice graphs that will be combined -s | 0.3 | the minimized similarity between two splice graphs that will be combined -d |     | the directory in which assembled transcripts for individual sample will be generated -D |     | the directory in which bridged alignments for individual sample will be generated